Benjamin-Chong/Python-AI-Agent/backend/knowledge_base/tuples.md

 # Tuple
-- a tuple is a data collection that is ordered and is unchangeable.
+- A tuple is a data collection that is ordered and is unchangeable.

 ## Declaration
-- tuples are denoted by ()
+- Tuples are denoted by ()
-- or can be created using tuple()
+- Or can be created using tuple()

-## Accessing using index
+## Accessing Using Index
-- same way as a list
+- Same way as a list
-- negative indexing still applies
+- Negative indexing still applies

 ## Slicing
-- same way as a list
+- Same way as a list

-## Changing a tuple to a list
+## Changing A Tuple To A List
-- use list(tuple_name) to convert the tuple to a list
+- Use list(tuple_name) to convert the tuple to a list

 ## Checking for an item in a tuple
 ```python
  'string_chosen' in tuple_name #returns true if in tuple
 ```

-## Joining tuples
+## Joining Tuples
-- just use addition.
+- Just use addition operator.
 - Example: tuple1 + tuple2

-## Deleting tuples
+## Deleting Tuples
-- same as a list
+- Same as a list